Paying for your care in a care home

 - if your savings are less than £23,250, and you own your own home, its value is disregarded for 12 weeks from when your care starts, or from when you become entitled to help with paying your care home costs from us

-- if your home continues to be occupied by a spouse or partner, or an older or disabled relative, then it will be disregarded in the financial assessment for as long as that person remains living there.
+- if your home continues to be occupied by a partner, your children under the age of 18 or an older or disabled relative, then it will not be included in the financial assessment for as long as that person remains living there.

 Deferred payments of care home fees means that people should not have to sell their home in their lifetime to pay their care home bills.